• Home

 Instructions

 • Use a meat tenderizer to pound the chicken to ¼ to 1/8 thickness.
 Season the chicken with salt on both sides.
-Turn your air fryer on and set to 390 degrees.
+Turn your air fryer on and set to 390 or 400 degrees.
 Let your air fryer pre-heat.

 • For the dredging: Place the flour, eggs and panko in 3 separate shallow dishes.
 I like to add salt and pepper to the panko and mix.
 Dredge 1 piece of chicken in the flour, tapping off the excess.
 Dip in the egg, allowing the excess to drip off, then coat the chicken with the panko; lightly pressing if needed to help it stick.
 Place on a plate and repeat with the remaining chicken.